aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 {% include note.html content="Don't be afraid to separate the ideas you have into more than one post." %}

-It's best to set a timer for five minutes and see what you can written.
+It's best to set a timer for five minutes and see what you can write.
 If you are still typing away don't stop, *__KEEP GOING__*!

 "_Let the ideas flow through you_"
 ![Let the ideas flow through you][StarWarsForceImg]